oliverklee/ext-seminars/Documentation/Installation/AddingPagesToTheFrontEnd/Index.rst

    Add a plug-in content element and set the type to "Registration form for events".
 Configure it to your needs using the settings in the FlexForms.

 #.
-Add another page that will contain the “my events” list (if you want
+Add another page that will contain the “my registrations” list (if you want
    to use that feature).
 Set the page access to “show at any login.”

 #.
+To use the new "my registrations" plugin, add a plug-in content element to
+   that page.
+Save it and set the type to “My registrations”.

+#.
+Alternatively, to use the legacy "my events" plugin:
-Add a “Seminar Manager”-plug-in content element to that page and set
-   the type to “My Events.”
+   Add a “Seminar Manager”-plug-in content element to that page and set the type to “My Events”.
 Set the content element's start pages to the page or pages that contain (or will contain) the seminar records.
 This element then works like the “Event List” content type, but it will only show those events to which the currently logged-in front-end user